Updated on: Dec 7th, 2021

-However, Companies Amendment Act, 2015 have omitted the provision of minimum paid up capital requirement for the Companies but the requirement of authorised share capital still exists.
+However, the Companies Amendment Act, 2015 have omitted the provision of minimum paid-up capital requirement for the Companies but the requirement of authorised share capital still exists.

 In this Article, we shall discuss the difference between the authorised and paid-up share capital in detail.
 For every company, the capital structure would be broadly divided into two parts: